 “The group is open to anyone.
-Religous or not.
+Religious or not.
 The belief is a more complete healing can take place with the help of Jesus.
 Personally, I agree.
-I do not know how people deal with grief without a belief in God.
+I do not know how people deal with grief without a belief in God.”

 My fellow facilitators and I do not know the religious beliefs of our participants.
 When they fill out he registration form some put down a church affiliation and some do not.

-All we do is provide refreshment, press the play button on the DVD player, and ask the first question “What caught your attention in the video tonight?”
+All we do is provide refreshment, press the play button on the DVD player, and as the first question “What caught your attention in the video tonight?”
 God takes it from there.
 The conversation goes where He wants it to go.
-He knows what each person believes, where their heart is, and what they need.
+He knows what each person believes, where their heart is and what they need.

 You and I would never have met if it were not for this program.
 I doubt I would have made it through the first year without it.
-If so, I would have ended up in the looney bin for life….”
+If so, I would have ended up in the loony bin for life…”Michele Kearns

 Her Final Answer

-Yes, “One Way Or Another” (Blondie), grief is my calling and has been sicne I viewed my first dead person (Great-Grandma) at the ripe old age of 3 yrs and 10 months.
+Yes, “One Way Or Another” (Blondie), grief is my calling and has been sicne I viewed my first dead person (Great-Grandma) at the ripe old age of 3 years and 10 months.